saattrupdan/saattrupdan.com/src/posts/2023-10-21-making-a-voice-bot.md

             last_response_time: Time of the last response.

         Returns:
-            Generated response, or None if prompt is empty.
+            Generated response, or None if prompt should not be responded to.
         """
         now = dt.datetime.now()
         seconds_since_last_response = (now - last_response_time).total_seconds()